ares333/php-curl/README.md

 ```PHP
 public $maxThreadType = array ()
 ```
-Key is type(specified in add()).Value is parallel.The sum of values can excced $maxThread.Parallel of notype task is value of $maxThread minus the sum.Parallel of notype less than zero will be set to zero.Zero represent no type task will never be excuted except the config changed in the fly.
+Set maxThread for specified task type.Key is type(specified in add()).Value is parallel.The sum of values can excced $maxThread.Parallel of notype task is value of $maxThread minus the sum.Parallel of notype less than zero will be set to zero.Zero represent no type task will never be excuted except the config changed in the fly.

 ```PHP
 public $maxTry = 3
 ```
-Curl error or user error max try times.If reached $cbFail will be called.
+Trigger curl error or user error before max try times reached.If reached $cbFail will be called.

 ```PHP
 public $opt = array ()